goruck/smart-zoneminder/README.md

 ![Alt text](/img/last-alarms-example.jpg?raw=true "last alarms from camera example.")

-**Ask Alexa to play a video of an alarm from a specific camera.** Note that if the user does not give a specific date then a video of the last alarm will be played.
+## Ask Alexa to play a video of an alarm from a specific camera
+Note that if the user does not give a specific date then a video of the last alarm will be played.

 User: "Alexa, ask zone minder to play clip from front porch"